dokku/dokku/docs/advanced-usage/persistent-storage.md

 > New as of 0.5.0

-The preferred method to mount external containers to a dokku managed container, is to use the dokku storage plugin.
+The preferred method to mount external containers to a Dokku managed container, is to use the Dokku storage plugin.

 ```